IBM/AutoXAI4Omics/DEV_MANUAL.md

 To create the virtual enviroment for AutoXAI4Omics using an enviroment manager of your choice, like conda for example, using `python3.9` as your starting point.
 Then proceed to install the contents of `pyproject.toml` for both the main and dev dependencies.
 Note that you may also need to set `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python` within your enviroment.

 *Note:* Since May '25 we have switched to using [Poetry](https://python-poetry.org/)  for managing our env and dependencies which we also recommend to use.
 There is also an associated `poetry.lock` file to ensure consistent versions between developers.
+If you also the poetry shell extension it will automatically load the `.env` file setting the env var mentioned above.

 ## Testing